 Using your home equity to buy a vacation home or revenue property

-Like many people who dream about purchasing a second home — such as your dream vacation home, cottage or revenue property — cash flow could be holding you back.
+Like many people who dream about purchasing a second home — such as your dream vacation home, cottage or investment property — cash flow could be holding you back.
 Maybe you don’t have enough in your savings for a down payment on top of your existing mortgage.
 Or perhaps you don’t want to feel cash-strapped while you take care of two properties.

-If you have equity built in your existing home, along with a steady income, you could use it as down payment for the purchase of a second home.
+If you have equity built in your existing home, along with a steady income, you could use it as a down payment for the purchase of a second home.

 First, what does “home equity” really mean?
 Simply put, home equity is equal to the appraised value of your home minus your remaining mortgage balance.